|

 A daytime tour for kids, Mercat Tours’ Gory Stories: The Kids’ Tour shows you a side of Edinburgh that others don’t see, providing an informative and fun way to learn about the secrets of our city.

-Suitable for ages 5+, wander through the ancient streets of Edinburgh’s Old Town and learn about creepy characters from the past, the meaning of gardyloo (and hope you never hear it!) and what treasure could be found buried in a 19th century graveyard.
+Suitable for ages 5+, wander through the ancient streets of Edinburgh’s Old Town and learn about creepy characters from the past and what treasure could be found buried in a 19th century graveyard!

-From hands-on sessions to craft projects, there’s lots going on at National Museum of Scotland’s this summer, the majority of which are free to attend.
+From hands-on sessions to craft projects, there’s lots going on at National Museum of Scotland this summer, the majority of which are free to attend.
+Taking place in the Grand Gallery and spaces across the museum, they run on specific dates until 09 August 2024.

 Still looking for more ideas?